|Admission into the Jones College of Business||Financial Aid, Scholarships and Awards|

 pre-approval to take these classes?

 Students are encouraged to go to the Study Abroad Office to discuss the process for studying abroad.
 This process includes many steps so students are advised to start this process early.
 At the time students are ready to choose courses, they need to meet with the department chair of their major for approval.
 Students should bring required paperwork obtained from the MTSU Office of Education Abroad and any available course descriptions to the appointment.

 What kinds of study abroad opportunities are available to me as a business student?

 Types of study abroad opportunities include MTSU Faculty-Led programs, Consortia, Program Providers, and Exchange Programs.
 Please contact the department of your major or the MTSU Office of Education Abroad: 615-898-5179.

 Distance Learning and ROCC

 Can I complete my business degree completely on-line?

-Many courses in each business degree plan can be completed through some type of distance learning: MTSU online, hybrid, correspondence, video-conferencing and RODP (Regents Online Degree Program) courses; however, all of the majors in the Jones College of Business require some portion of its courses to be completed on campus.
+Many courses in each business degree plan can be completed through some type of distance learning: MTSU online, hybrid, correspondence, video-conferencing and ROCC (Regents Online Campus Collaborative) courses; however, all of the majors in the Jones College of Business require some portion of its courses to be completed on campus.
 We do offer 3 majors in the Hybrid Degree Program.

 What are the hybrid degree plans the Jones College of Business offers?

-The BBA hybrid degree program is offered in three majors: Office Management, Management and Marketing.
+The BBA hybrid degree program is offered in eight majors: Business Administration, Business Education, Economics, Entrepreneurship, Finance, Information Systems, Management, and Marketing.
 These programs combine traditional on-campus learning with online learning.
-Please contact the Business Communication and Entrepreneurship Department if you are interested in Office Management and contact the Department of Management and Marketing if you are interested in either Management or Marketing.
+Please contact the Department of Management if you are interested in Business Administration, Entrepreneurship or Management, contact the Department of Economics and Finance if you are interested in Economics or Finance, contact the Information Systems Department if you are interested in Information Systems, and contact the Department of Marketing if you are interested in Business Education or Marketing.

-What is an RODP course and how do I register for one?
+What is an ROCC course and how do I register for one?